noahsarkmusic/noahsarkmusic.github.io/_posts/2017-03-05-youtube-tape-flange.markdown

 ---
-title: "How to Recreate the Tape Flanging Effect - YouTube"
+title: "How to Recreate the Tape Flanging Effect like the Small Faces - YouTube"
 category: motion
 image: /media/youtube_title.jpg
 caption: "Thinking Inside the Box on YouTube."